 Wifi/Cell: The park offers free, password protected wifi.
 We were able to effectively use it during 75% of our stay.
-During peak hours when the network became bogged down, we’d switch over to our T-Mobile hotspot with blazing 4G LTE.
+During peak hours when the network became bogged down, we’d switch to our T-Mobile hotspot with blazing 4G LTE.
 Our AT&T service was equally fast.

-Noise: While the sites are pretty close together, which seems normal at parks with such beautiful views, noise was never a concern.
+Noise: While the sites are close together, which seems normal at parks with such beautiful views, noise was never a concern.
 All the guests we met were kind & respectful.
 The nearby road doesn’t get much traffic.

 Grocery/Errands: Downtown Sequim is only a few miles away.
 There are many shops with local flavor and a number of big box stores.
 We did a lot of shopping in the area because all the options.
-We purchased new tires (much needed) at Discount Tire, we got River some treats at Petco, scored some deals at Grocery Outlet, hit up a few thrift stores, and made an obligatory Walmart trip.
+We purchased new tires (much needed) at Discount Tire, we got River, our dog, some treats at Petco, scored some deals at Grocery Outlet, hit up a few thrift stores, and made an obligatory Walmart trip.

-Dog Friendly: John Wayne’s Waterfront Resort is dog friendly and offers free doggy-waste bags.
+Dog Friendly: John Wayne’s Waterfront Resort is dog-friendly and offers free doggy-waste bags.
 The marina across the street is also dog friendly.
 River loved rolling around in the grass and taking a dip in Sequim Bay.

 Entertainment: There’s lots of exploring to do in the area.
 We took day trips into Port Townsend & the Olympic National Park.
 Right outside the RV Resort is a wonderful state hiking trail, as well.
 Touring the local lavender farms is another must-see!